Glossary

 - Relationship

 A Relationship is a type connection between two ontology elements.
-The first element is called the subject, and the second one the object, with the type of connection being the Relationship Type.
+The first element is called the Subject, and the second one the Object, with the type of connection being the Predicate.
 Sometimes Relationships are equated with Triples in RDF but this can be confusing, because some relationships map to multiple triples when following the OWL RDF serialization.
 An example is the relationship “finger part-of hand”, which in OWL is represented using a Existential Restriction that maps to 4 triples.

 - Relationship Type